Obedience Is Better Than Sacrifice in Parenting Too!

 I wondered at that boy’s obedience level up to that point…

 Had his parents expected first-time obedience throughout his life?
-Did they consider his reputation and character before handing him the keys to a two
+Did they consider his reputation and character before handing him the keys to a two-ton vehicle that can kill others if not used OBEDIENTLY?

 I don’t know.
 Maybe they had and it was a fluke.
 Maybe not.
 Perhaps he was given the keys because of some loose societal norm that doesn’t fully understand the necessity of obedience for valuable life skills.